 Maintenance is the most cost-effective solution to maintain a healthy indoor living environment.
 Always keep in mind the signs of your air conditioner needing a tune-up.
 If your HVAC system is not in proper condition, air quality will most definitely be compromised.
-Routine maintenance procedures, including cleaning and replacing air filters, and evaporator coils, are extremely important.
+Routine maintenance procedures, including cleaning and replacing air filters and evaporator coils, are extremely important.
 If you have a smoker in the house, air filters can become clogged up with smoke particulate pretty quickly.
 It will leave a characteristic smell that can sometimes overwhelm the occupants.
 There are more drawbacks to your indoor air quality brought about by smoking indoors, such as absorption in residual room dust, cross ventilation across the home, and seepage into walls and ceilings.
-Care should be taken to ensure that the drainage pipes are also clean and no mildew or mold is growing in there.
+Care should be taken to ensure that the drainage pipes are also clean and that no mildew or mold is growing in there.

 Another benefit of these checks is that you can quickly find any suspected leaks within the refrigerant coils.
 They can be a source of harmful gases within your home and could lead to deadly Carbon Monoxide leaks.

 We can now appreciate the importance of good indoor air quality for healthy living.
 Not only does it keep your household safe, but as a workplace owner, it saves you on additional medical.
 Moreover, also covers insurance costs as well, resulting in greater employee productivity.
-Implementing all the measures mentioned above will improve the indoor air quality of your space, and lead to a happier living!
+Implementing all the measures mentioned above will improve the indoor air quality of your space and lead to happier living!